How can we help?

 FRS Pension Plan FRS Investment Plan

-• If you terminate employment with your FRS-participating employer and begin working for another FRS-participating employer, you will remain in the plan you have selected, and continue to participate in the Pension Plan.
-You will continue to accrue a benefit and your combined service with all FRS-participating employers will count when calculating your final retirement benefit.
+• If you terminate employment with your FRS employer and begin working for another FRS employer, you will remain in the plan you have selected, and continue to participate in the Pension Plan.
+You will continue to accrue a benefit and your combined service with all FRS employers will count when calculating your final retirement benefit.

 If you're not vested when you leave FRS-covered employment, you won't receive any benefit from the Pension Plan (except for a refund of employee contributions - see below).